top of page

 Let's talk architects.
 Elizabeth Hirsh Fleisher (1893-1975) was an architect with neighborhood connections.
 She was the daughter of Harry B. Hirsh (1864-1944), who himself gets an honorary Baldwin Park iron/coal merit badge as the president of the Belmont Iron Works on Washington Avenue and 22nd Street.
 In 1904 the iron works expanded into Eddystone, adjoining what would become the Baldwin Locomotive Works facility.
 He remained on the board of directors of Belmont Iron Works until his death in 1944.
 In 1960, when the continually expanding iron works was one of the largest steel fabricators in the northeast United States, it was purchased by businessman and later philanthropist Raymond G. Perelman, whose name you may have seen on a few buildings in town.

 Elizabeth Hirsh graduated in 1910 from the Philadelphia High School for Girls at 17th and Spring Garden Streets, since 1933 the site of Masterman High School.
 In 1916 she married Horace Fleisher (1887-1964), who was part of a Fleisher clan that occupied eight homes within a few blocks of the future Baldwin Park.
 Horace himself lived at 2223 Green Street and his brother Benjamin lived at 1736 Spring Garden Street.
 Horace's father, Moyer Fleisher, and uncle Simon B. Fleisher, had founded Fleisher Yarn Co in southwest Philadelphia, with a branch at 25th and Hamilton Streets.
 Samuel Stewart Fleisher (1871-1944), son of Simon, joined the company in 1892 and left his estate, for the perpetuation of his Graphic Sketch Club, to the Philadelphia Museum of Art.
 The Samuel S. Fleisher Art Memorial at 719 Catherine Street is still going strong.
-Closer to us, Edwin A. Fleisher, brother of Stewart, in 1929 donated over 3,000 musical scores to the Free Library of Philadelphia as the nucleus of what now represents the largest repository of orchestral performance materials in the world.
+Closer to us, Edwin A. Fleisher, brother of Samuel, in 1929 donated over 3,000 musical scores to the Free Library of Philadelphia as the nucleus of what now represents the largest repository of orchestral performance materials in the world.
 These works, now numbering over 21,000, are loaned to performance organizations throughout the world for concerts and recordings.

 The foregoing is not an attempt to define Elizabeth Hirsh Fleisher by the men in her life, but an attempt to show her neighborhood connections.
 She stood on her own merits.
 She was the first woman to pass exams to become a registered architect in Philadelphia.
 In 1951 Roth and Fleisher designed the massive Parkway House at 2201 Pennsylvania Avenue.
 You can read more about her and the Parkway House in an outside article here.